Civic virtue: In the republican revolutions of the 18th century

 These widely held ideals led American revolutionaries to found institutions such as the Society of the Cincinnati, named after the Roman farmer and dictator Lucius Quinctius Cincinnatus, who according to Livy left his farm to lead the army of the Roman republic during a crisis, and voluntarily returned to his plow once the crisis had passed.
 About Cincinnatus, Livy writes:

 Operae pretium est audire qui omnia prae diuitiis humana spernunt neque honori magno locum neque uirtuti putant esse, nisi ubi effuse afluant opes ....

-(It is worth while for those who disdain all human things for money, and who suppose that there is no room either for great honor or virtue, except where wealth is found, to listen to his story.)
+(It is worthwhile for those who disdain all human things for money, and who suppose that there is no room either for great honor or virtue, except where wealth is found, to listen to his story.)

 — Livy, Ab Urbe Condita, book III.

 19th to mid-20th century

 Civic virtues were especially important during the 19th and 20th century.
 Class and profession greatly affected the virtues of the individual, and there was a general division about what the best civic virtues were.
 Additionally several major ideologies came into being, each with their own ideas about civic virtues.

 Conservatism emphasized family values and obedience to the father and the state.
 Nationalism carried by masses of people made patriotism an important civic virtue.
 Liberalism combined republicanism with a belief in progress and liberalization based on capitalism.
 Civic virtues focused on individual behavior and responsibility were very important.
 Many liberals turned into socialists or conservatives in the end of the 19th century and early 20th century.
 Others became social liberals, valuing capitalism with a strong government to protect the poor.
 A focus on agriculture and landed nobility was supplanted by a focus on industry and civil society.